MurrayPHN/phn-exchange-docs/docs/practice-staff.md

 ## Registering on the PHN Exchange

 - Go to https://www.phnexchange.com.au/.
-- Select your local PHN. (phnexchange will automatically attempt to find your location)
+- Select your PHN and click continue.
-- Click the continue button below to continue to your PHN.
-- On the next page in the left menu click "Sign in".
+- On the next page click "Sign in" on the left menu.
 - To Sign in:
   - If you have a Microsoft account click "SIGN IN WITH MICROSOFT".
   - If you do not have a Microsoft account click the "Register" button at the top of the popup window.